arizvisa/ida-minsc/_sources/combinators.rst.txt

    :param \*boxed_args: any number of arguments which are unboxed and concatenated together
    :param \*\*boxed_kwargs: any extra keyword arguments to apply to the callable

+.. py:function:: fcar(\*args)

+   Given any number of ``args``, return only the first parameter.
+This is similar to the ``car`` function found in programming languages from the LISP family.

+   :param \*args: any number of arguments to return the first element from.

+.. py:function:: fcdr(\*args)

+   Given any number of ``args``, return all except the first parameter.
+This is similar to the ``cdr`` function found in programming languages from the LISP family.

+   :param \*args: any number of arguments to return the last elements from.

 .. py:function:: finstance(type)(object)

    Given a ``type``, return a closure that will return true or false